 - -l: ("list") For each transaction, show only the path of the element.
 For move transactions, only the destination is shown. - -s: ("status") If the displayed version of the element is in the default group of the stream specified with -s (default: workspace stream), list it with "(member)".
-This option is intended to be used in combination with -t, when you're examining a transaction listed by translist. - -t: ("transaction") Display just the header line, including the transaction number. - -x: ("XML") Display results in XML format. - -Fx Signals that ist-file> (see the -l option) is an XML-format file, not a flat text file.
+This option is intended to be used in combination with -t, when you're examining a transaction listed by translist. - -t: ("transaction") Display just the header line, including the transaction number. - -c: ("csv") Display header information as comma-separated values.
+The output includes comments provided at Keep or Promote time.
+Note: This option is valid only in conjunction with the -t format option. - -x: ("XML") Display results in XML format. - -Fx Signals that ist-file> (see the -l option) is an XML-format file, not a flat text file.
 Example:

-Process the elements listed in <list-file>.
+Process the elements listed in list-file>.
 This must be a text file, with one element name per line.
 Extra whitespace is not allowed; make sure there are no empty lines and no leading or trailing white space around the filenames.
 Wildcards are not expanded.
 There is no provision for comment lines in the file.